Ole Red Beverage Director Cassie Wade offers clever ideas for festive cocktails that will wow your party guests.

 You’ve got tons of people coming over.
 Just because you’re the one prepping the food and drinks doesn’t mean you should miss out on the fun.
 The key to enjoying yourself as the host is a strategically stocked bar cart.
 Don’t worry about having every liquor represented.
 We say this with love: Just keep it simple, stupid.
 That means selecting two wines — a red and a white — one style of beer, and a single type of liquor.
 (Cassie recommends a dark liquor like whiskey or bourbon this time of year.
 We like to think it warms our cold, dead hearts.)

 That way, you can offer beer, wine, or an old fashioned to the purists and make a festive yet simple wine-based cocktail for those looking to get into a little trouble.
-We’re partial to The Lookout’s own Rich Mahogany cocktail, which has a recipe that can easily be adapted for a party of 100, 10, or one — heyo!
+We’re partial to Cassie’s own concoction that she has dubbed as the Rich Mahogany.
+Its recipe can easily be adapted for a party of 100, 10, or one — hey oh!
 Mix red blend wine, pinot noir, or shiraz — nothing too dry — some bourbon, orange bitters, and a splash of something sweet like agave nectar or simple syrup.
 Prepare the cocktail up to a day in advance.

 2. Vodka soda … but then make it fashion.

-Sometimes you can’t teach an old dog new tricks.
-That’s what makes vodka sodas and gin and tonics classics.
+This Ole dog doesn’t want to learn new tricks, which is why we love classic vodka sodas and gin and tonics.
 But instead of serving them plain, add a special touch that gives your guests the impression that the burnt-out twinkle lights on your front porch totally haven’t been hanging there since Christmas 2007.
 The night before your party, freeze a bunch of ice cubes that you’ve garnished with fresh cranberries, orange peels, sage, and the like.
 Never underestimate the power of a sprig of rosemary.
 Blake used one at a party once.
 To this day, people still confuse him with Martha Stewart.

 3. Don’t sweat the small stuff.